Manishatds/Tailori-Plugin/README.md

 ### Isoptions

-if we want to show options(straight cuff, beveled cuff...) in seperated we can pass boolean 'true' .
-If we give false options and features will be listed in same place
+If we want to show options(straight cuff, beveled cuff...) seperately, pass boolean 'true' and If we give false, options and features will be listed in same place

  ##### In Example we are using
 'Isoptions':'true'